 We are still busy with drafting up the program.
 However, we do already know pretty sure that this program will be awesome.
-If you are up for PWA, Reacticon is going to be for you!
+If you are up for new frontend tech, Reacticon is going to be for you!

 React forms the foundation for Magento PWA Studio and gives Reacticon its name: It stands at the base of all that is discussed during this conference.
 Together with React, you'll also hear about Redux, routing, JSX and other fundamental React concepts.